 Full guidance document from webinar

-The full guidance document from the webinar also contains pre-consult and patient instruction tips, as well as visuals you can use to help the patient see what they need to show:
+The full guidance document from the webinar also contains pre-consult and patient instruction tips for teledentistry, as well as visuals you can use to help the patient see what they need to show:

 Scott Howell, DMD, MPH is Assistant Professor and Director of Teledentistry at A.T.
 Still University, Arizona School of Dentistry and Oral Health.
 He develops clinical programs, screening and imaging protocols, and educational curriculum, including curriculum for teledentistry applications.
 Dr. Howell is on the Covid-19 Advisory Response Team for MouthWatch.